m3mentomor1/m3mentomor1/README.md

 # Hello, I'm Shain! 👋
 ## 🙋 Introduction
-I'm an undergraduate student currently pursuing a degree in **BS Computer Engineering** at the Technological Institute of the Philippines, Quezon City.
+I'm an undergraduate student currently pursuing a **Bachelor of Science** degree in **Computer Engineering** at the Technological Institute of the Philippines, Quezon City.

 🚀 I'm also an aspiring **Software Engineer** with a strong passion for gaining & developing skills in:
 - **Front-end & Back-end Development**